 - It’s shiny.

 - It’s stretchy.

-To know about the pizza dough’s readiness, putting it in a cube shape container exactly is the best way.
-So, for the next time, don’t use a container with a round base.
+To know about the pizza dough’s readiness, putting it in a cube-shaped container is the best way.
+So, the next time, don’t use a container with a round base.

 Best ways to Leave your Pizza Dough out Overnight

 If you’ve decided that you’re going to/need to let pizza dough out all night, there are a few things to consider.
 Here’s what you should know before you leave your dough out at room temperature, so you don’t wind up disappointed.

 Keep the dough in a cool place.